 Upright walkers have four wheels and a similar braking system to rollators.
 Seats on an upright walker are slightly larger, making them popular among seniors who need extra seat space.
 They also come with either a basket or bag to carry objects.

 Upright walkers are taller and beneficial for posture because your forearms rest in the device.
-People with hand or wrist weakness, arthritis, carpal tunnel syndrome, traumatic brain injury, stroke, and neurological deficits often do well with upright walkers.
-Upright walkers allow you to distribute weight through larger muscle groups, taking some burden off your legs.
+People with arthritis, hand-wrist weakness, carpal tunnel syndrome, traumatic brain injury, stroke, and neurological deficits often do well with upright walkers.
+Upright walkers allow weight to be distributed through larger muscle groups, taking some burden off the legs.

 Standard walkers